troydhanson/nnctl/README.md

     sample/server tcp://127.0.0.1:3333 &
     ./nnctl tcp://127.0.0.1:3333

-Afterward, use `fg` and Ctrl-C to stop the sample server.
+Use `shutdown` to tell the sample server to shutdown.
+Then issue `quit` to stop nnctl.

 Built-in commands